databricks/mlops-stacks/README.md

 best practices.
 See [the stack customization guide](stack-customization.md) for details on how to do this.

+### Does the MLOps stack cover data (ETL) pipelines?
+While some components of the MLOps stack can be re-used and customized for ETL pipelines, the focus of the Databricks MLops stack on productionizing ML workflows (training, model deployment, batch inference, etc.).
+You might find the following resources more useful for data processing: [dbx](https://docs.databricks.com/dev-tools/dbx.html) tooling for deploying and scheduling Databricks jobs, and [dlt-meta](https://github.com/databricks/dlt-meta) is an example dbx-based deployment framework for [Delta Live Tables](https://docs.databricks.com/workflows/delta-live-tables/index.html).

+If you do want to extend the Databricks MLOps stakc for ETL and have questions or feature requests, please feel free to reach out as explained below.

 ### How can I provide feedback?

 Please provide feedback (bug reports, feature requests, etc) via GitHub issues.